HomeCompaniesArchon

 We help software companies sell to government.

-Government IT purchases account for 20% of the U.S. software market.
-Archon's SDK helps software companies sell to the government by cutting the federal compliance timeline (called FedRAMP) down from 16 to 6 months and cuts costs by $1M per company.
-Our product improves government efficiency and increases competition in this traditionally restrictive market by making compliance cheaper and more accessible for small tech companies.
+Archon helps software companies sell to the government by cutting the required federal compliance timeline (called FedRAMP) down from 16 to 6 months and cuts costs by $1M per company.
+Our product improves government efficiency and increases competition in this traditionally restrictive market by making compliance cheaper and more accessible.
+We want to enable every small tech company to build a lasting government partnership, and bring real solutions to our federal agencies.
 Email us at inquiries@archon.inc

 Archon